 She and her husband live in Queenstown and own and operate an avocado business in Northland.

-Cathy has practiced law for 34 years at MinterEllisonRuddWatts, where she is a partner.
-Her role includes advising local and offshore organisations on a wide range of corporate transactions including mergers & acquisitions, joint ventures, capital raisings and takeovers.
-She also provides advice on governance issues.
+Cathy has practiced law for 34 years at MinterEllisonRuddWatts, where she has been a senior corporate partner.
+Cathy retires as a partner at the end of this year but will remain with the firm as a consultant.
+Her role has included advising local and offshore organisations on a wide range of corporate transactions including mergers & acquisitions, joint ventures, capital raisings and takeovers.

 Joan lives with her husband on a rural property in Karaka where they indulge their passion for horses, dogs and generally enjoying the country lifestyle.

-Silvana is a corporate partner at MinterEllisonRuddWatts, experienced in advising clients on a range of M&A transactions.
-She is recognized in a number of international directories as a leading adviser in her field.
+Silvana is a partner and Head of Corporate at MinterEllisonRuddWatts, experienced in advising clients on a range of M&A transactions.
+She is recognised in a number of international directories as a leading adviser in her field.
 Silvana has a remarkable international background, born in Chile, of Chilean mother and Italian father, and having worked in New York, Chile and New Zealand.

 Silvana is a Member of the NZ Takeovers Panel, appointed by the Governor General.